 UMSI welcomes new faculty in fall 2018

-Five new assistant professors will join the School of Information faculty in Fall 2018.
+A full professor and five new assistant professors will join the School of Information faculty in Fall 2018.

 Barbara Ericson, assistant professor, comes to UMSI from Georgia Tech, where she received her PhD in Human Centered Computing.
 Her work to improve the quality and quantity of secondary computing teachers has become a national model for professional development.
 She helped lead the Expanding Computing Education Pathways (ECEP) NSF Alliance, which has helped 16 states and Puerto Rico improve their computing education efforts and policies.
 She holds two patents for her work in case-based reasoning.